 Location for Appointments

-Most of our clinical appointments and minor procedures are located at our city office, WHRIA Level 12, 97-99 Bathurst Street, Sydney, NSW 2000.
-Associate Professor John Eden and Donna Namdaram Reynolds also consult from our Kogarah clinic.
+Most of our clinical appointments and minor procedures are located at our city office, WHRIA Level 12, 97-99 Bathurst Street, Sydney, NSW 2000

 Do I need a referral to see a specialist?